Nagendra1997/onpremise-loadable-modules/chatbot/README.md

 - `project`, GCP Project ID that contains your dialogflow chatbot.
 - `session`, The Session ID for the queries being sent .
 - `endpoint`, The dialogflow REST endpoint to which your query will be sent
 - `access_token`, access token linked with your project.
-In this example we will be passing dialogflow client access token in the auth header like so `Authorisation: Bearer <access token>.`
 - `address`, chatbot address.
 In your Mesibo Application, create a user that you can refer to as a chatbot endpoint user.
 - `log`, Log level for printing to mesibo container logs